1968 Nobel Prize in Literature: Laureate

-Yasunari Kawabata's short story Izu no odoriko ("The Dancing Girl of Izu"), published in 1927, served as his literary debut.
+Yasunari Kawabata's short story Izu no odoriko ("The Dancing Girl of Izu"), first published in 1926, served as his literary debut.
 After producing a number of noteworthy works, Kawabata's 1937 novel Yukiguni ("Snow Country") established him as one of Japan's most renowned writers.
 In 1949, he published two serial novels Senbazuru ("Thousand Cranes") and Yama no Oto.
 His later works include Mizuumi ("The Lake", 1955) and Koto ("The Old Capital", 1962).
 Both in the author's home country and abroad, The Old Capital left the biggest impression.

 Deliberations

 Nominations

 Kawabata was nominated on 8 occasions starting in 1961.
 He was annually nominated with single nominations made by members of the Swedish Academy.
 In 1968, his nomination was made by Eyvind Johnson, member of the said academy.

-In total, the Nobel Committee received 112 nominations for 76 individuals from various academics, literary critics and societies.
+In total, the Nobel Committee received 112 nominations for 76 writers from various academics, literary critics and societies.
 Among the repeated nominees were Ezra Pound and E. M. Forster – both dismissed on account of their advancing ages – Max Frisch, Louis Aragon, Charles de Gaulle, Graham Greene, Vladimir Nabokov and Eugène Ionesco – the latter two authors were set aside because of their controversial works.
 Nineteen of the nominees were newly nominated such as Patrick White (awarded in 1973), Luis Buñuel, Claude Lévi-Strauss, Friedebert Tuglas, Tadeusz Różewicz, Vladimír Holan, Angus Wilson, Zbigniew Herbert, and Sławomir Mrożek.
 The oldest nominee was the Spanish philologist Ramón Menéndez Pidal (aged 99) and the youngest was Sławomir Mrożek (aged 38).
 Five of the nominees were women namely Marie Under, Anna Seghers, Marianne Moore, Mildred Breedlove, and Katherine Anne Porter.